 3. In the moment coaching.
 Many executives find this most useful, others shy away from it.
 It requires the coaches presence at the leader’s place of conducting business activities and interactions.
 The benefits for increased effectiveness are enormous.
 This can be done in two different ways:

-- group coaching, when the leader interacts with a group meeting (like for visioning, strategizing, date collecting, planning, deciding, implementing, or evaluating.
-The coach offers suggestions along the way, or take a facilitator role, or stops the meeting at critical times to offer on-the-spot evaluation and feedback or to engage the group in a reflective process.
+- group coaching, when the leader interacts with a group meeting (like for visioning, strategizing, date collecting, planning, deciding, implementing, or evaluating).
+The coach offers suggestions along the way, or takes a facilitator role, or stops the meeting at critical times to offer on-the-spot evaluation and feedback or to engage the group in a reflective process.
 You work equally with everyone.

 - coaching of the leader in the group.
 This is done usually when the leader has already had a significant amount of coaching.
 Here the leader is coached in real time, to help him realize his goals with the group.

 4. Weekly or bi-weekly coaching sessions.
 This can be done in person or over the phone or other electronic means.
 Coaching opens a space for inquiry and reflection.
 In the busy life of top leadership, it's hard to commit to taking the time to reflect.
 Yet, only by taking time for inquiry and reflection does learning and growth happen.
-Only by taking time for inquiry and reflection does learning and growth happen.
 That’s why this is one of the most important parts of coaching.
 It includes:

 - Evaluating the leader’s effectiveness, strengths, competencies and challenges.